Kryptophanaron

-The Atlantic flashlightfish (Kryptophanaron alfredi) is a species of flashlight fish native to the western Atlantic Ocean.
+Kryptophanaron alfredi, the Atlantic flashlightfish, is a species of flashlight fish native to the western Atlantic Ocean.
 During the day, it is found in waters as deep as 200 m.
 On moonless nights, it ascends to shallow waters around 25 m in depth where it feeds on small shrimp and copepods as it swims over the ocean floor.
 This species grows to a length of 12.5 cm TL.
-This species is the only known member of its genus and can be found in the aquarium trade.
+This species is the only known member of the genus Kryptophanaron and can be found in the aquarium trade.